openshift-labs/cloud-native-katacoda/scenarios/microservice-vertx/01-maven-project.md

 ![Vert.x Event Loop](https://katacoda.com/openshift-roadshow/assets/vertx-event-loop.jpg)

-Although you can have multiple, there is currently only one Verticle created in the **gateway-vertx** project.
+Although you can have multiple, there is currently only one empty Verticle created in the **gateway-vertx** project.

-Examine `GatewayVerticle.java`.
-Here is what happens in this verticle:

-1. A Verticle is created
-2. **Router** is used for mapping the REST endpoints
-3. A REST endpoint is created to return a static response
-3. An HTTP Server is created to listen on port 8080